 Satan’s greatest deception is his lie, that God is like himself, a manipulative, selfish, score-keeping, despot.
 Only evidence could answer Satan's charges against the character and government of God.
 That evidence is the self-sacrificing incarnation and death of God’s Son (Matt.
 Chapter 4, Like Chapter 4, Matt.
 25:41, Luke 8:12, Acts 10 38, Eph.
 6:11, Heb.
 2:14, Jam.
 4:7, 1Pet.
 5:8, 1Jn.
 3:8, 1Chron.
 21:1).

 7. Intelligent beings were made for the indwelling of the Creator (John 17:20-23).
 On the first day of their existence, Adam and Eve were thus indwelt and experienced a oneness with God.
 Satan and his angels had long ago resisted the Spirit of God, until they were no longer indwelt.
 Satan deceived Eve, the first woman, into open rebellion against God’s expressed will.
-Adam could not bear to lose Eve, and he chose to share the fate of his wife (Genesis Chapter 3, Rom.
+Adam could not bear to lose Eve.
+He did not trust the Creator to solve the problem, and he chose to share the fate of his wife (Genesis Chapter 3, Rom.
 8:22).

 God has promised to restore the indwelling, but He will not overpower our will (Jer.
 31:31, Ezek.
 36:24-28).
-He will not stay where He is not welcome.
+He has allowed us to choose, whether to open our hearts, or to harden them.
 Adam and Eve lost the full indwelling, and their children also were born without that connection to God.
 Death was - and will be - the sure result.
 Mankind was alienated from God (Genesis Chapter 3).

 8. “We are reconciled to the Father, through the Son (Rom.
 5:10, Colossians 1:19-20, 2Corinthians 5:18-19, Ephesians 1:1-12).
 When mankind was separated from the Father, Christ became the only connection between Heaven and earth (1 Tim.
 2:5).
 He would try to bring about a reconciliation.
 The human race was given probation, based upon what God had promised to do through His son.